 Since inception, we have incurred significant net losses.
-Our net loss was \$26.7 million for the three months ended March 31, 2020.
+Our net loss was \$45.7 million for the six months ended June 30, 2020.
 Our net losses were \$117.2 million, \$74.8 million and \$53.2 million for the years ended December 31, 2019, 2018 and 2017, respectively.
-As of March 31, 2020, we had an accumulated deficit of \$343.0 million.
+As of June 30, 2020, we had an accumulated deficit of \$362 million.
+As a result of our historical operating losses and expected future negative cash flows from operations, we have concluded that there is substantial doubt about our ability to continue as a going concern.
 To date, we have devoted substantially all of our efforts to research and development, including clinical development of our gene transfer product candidate, SGT-001, as well as to building out our management team and infrastructure.
 We expect that it could be several years, if ever, before we have a commercialized product.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 We anticipate that our expenses will increase substantially if, and as, we:

-- seek to resolve the clinical hold on and determine next steps for our Phase I/II clinical trial for SGT-001, or IGNITE DMD, and, if and when possible, resume our clinical development of SGT-001; - move other product candidates into clinical trials; - continue research and preclinical development of other product candidates; - seek to identify additional product candidates; - seek marketing approvals for our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - arrange for manufacture of larger quantities of our product candidates for clinical development and potential commercialization; - maintain, expand, protect and enforce our intellectual property portfolio; - · hire and retain additional clinical, quality control and scientific personnel; - · build out new facilities or expand existing facilities to support our activities; - · acquire or in-license other drugs, technologies and intellectual property; and - add operational, financial and management information systems and personnel.
+- seek to resolve the clinical hold on and determine next steps for our Phase I/II clinical trial for SGT-001, or IGNITE DMD, and, if and when possible, resume our clinical development of SGT-001; - move other product candidates into clinical trials; - continue research and preclinical development of other product candidates; - seek to identify additional product candidates; - seek marketing approvals for our product candidates that successfully complete clinical trials, if any; - · establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - arrange for manufacture of larger quantities of our product candidates for clinical development and potential commercialization; - maintain, expand, protect and enforce our intellectual property portfolio; - hire and retain additional clinical, quality control and scientific personnel; - build out new facilities or expand existing facilities to support our activities; - · acquire or in-license other drugs, technologies and intellectual property; and - add operational, financial and management information systems and personnel.